-37 Financial risk management objectives and policies
+41 Financial risk management objectives and policies

-The Company's principal financial liabilities, comprise of borrowings and trade and other payables.
+The Company's principal financial liabilities, comprise of loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations.
 The Company's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that derive directly from its operations.

-The Company is exposed to market risk, credit risk and liquidity risk.
-The Company's senior management oversees the management of these risks.
-The Company's senior management is supported by a treasury team.
-The treasury team provides assurance to the Company's senior management that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
-The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below:
+The Company is exposed to credit risk and liquidity risk.
+The Company's directors oversees the management of these risks.
+The Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The board of directors reviews and agrees policies for managing each of these risks, which are summarised below: